 Vectors

 The system that we are trying to model will have more than 1 variable.
 Instead of treating them as separate variables we group together as a vector.
-However a vector is not “something with direction and magnitude”.
+A vector is not “something with direction and magnitude”.
 This only applies to certain vector spaces that have geometric meaning but vectors are not inherently geometric objects.
 In the case of our project the vectors we are dealing with are just the most natural mathematical way to group things and they do not have any geometric meaning/properties unless specified.

 For the purpose of the project a vector we will only be talking about vectors in np.array) And the dimension of the vector is just the length of the list.
 The set of